DataFire/Integrations/integrations/generated/google_slides/README.md

 * Image `object`: A PageElement kind representing an
   * contentUrl `string`: An URL to an image with a default lifetime of 30 minutes.
   * imageProperties [ImageProperties](#imageproperties)
+  * sourceUrl `string`: The source URL is the URL used to insert the image.
+The source URL can be

 ### ImageProperties
 * ImageProperties `object`: The properties of the Image.